Screamers (1995 film): Plot

-In the year 2078, the planet Sirius 6B, once a thriving mining hub, has been reduced to a toxic wasteland by a war between the mining company, known as the New Economic Block (N.E.B.), and "The Alliance", a group of former mining and science personnel.
-After miners discovered that their extraction of ore released toxic gases, they went on strike, and the mining company hired mercenaries as strike breakers.
-Five years into the war, Alliance scientists created and deployed Autonomous Mobile Swords (AMS) — artificially intelligent self-replicating machines that hunt down and kill N.E.B. soldiers on their own.
-They are nicknamed "screamers" because of a high-pitched noise they emit as they attack.
-Screamers track targets by their heartbeats, so Alliance soldiers wear "tabs" which broadcast a signal canceling out the wearer's heartbeat and rendering them "invisible" to the machines.
+In the year 2078, the planet Sirius 6B, once a thriving mining hub, has been reduced to a toxic wasteland by a war between the mining company the New Economic Block (N.E.B.) and "The Alliance", a group of former mining and science personnel.
+A fragile stalemate is in effect between the two exhausted, poorly-supplied, and undermanned armies.
+The vast empty areas between the two sides are patrolled by Autonomous Mobile Swords (AMS)—AI-powered robots developed by Alliance scientists.
+Nicknamed "Screamers" after their signature high-pitched noise, they target creatures with a heartbeat.
+Alliance soldiers wear "tabs" that disguise their heartbeats, rendering them invisible to the machines.

-A fragile stalemate is in effect between the two exhausted, poorly supplied, and undermanned armies.
-The Alliance recovers a message from a dead N.E.B. soldier, killed by screamers as he approached the Alliance compound, guaranteeing safe passage through N.E.B. territory to discuss a truce.
-When Alliance commanding officer Joe Hendricksson reports this development to his Earth-based superiors, he is told that peace negotiations are already underway on Earth; but Private "Ace" Jefferson, newly arrived from Earth, says that is untrue.
+An N.E.B. soldier carrying a message to the Alliance compound is killed by screamers.
+The message guarantees safe passage through N.E.B. territory to discuss a truce.
+Alliance commanding officer Joe Hendricksson reports this development to his Earth-based superiors, but is told to disregard it as peace negotiations are already underway on Earth.
+Private "Ace" Jefferson, the only survivor of a crash of a transport newly arrived from Earth, rebuts this claim.
 Hendricksson is not surprised; he has long suspected that both sides have simply written off Sirius 6B and abandoned their armies.

-Hendricksson decides that the only realistic chance of survival for himself and his soldiers is to accept the N.E.B. truce offer.
-He sets out for a meeting with the N.E.B. commander, accompanied by Jefferson.
-While traveling through a destroyed city they come upon a war orphan, a young boy named David, clutching a teddy bear.
-Unwilling to abandon a defenseless civilian, they bring the boy along.
-The following night they are attacked by a reptilian screamer that they have never before encountered.
-Hendricksson is alarmed that their Alliance tabs did not protect them.
+Deciding the truce is their only chance of survival, Hendricksson, accompanied by Jefferson, sets out to meet the N.E.B. commander.
+While traveling through a ruined city they come upon David, a young boy clutching a teddy bear.
+Unwilling to abandon a defenseless civilian, they bring him along.
+The following night, they are attacked by a new "Type 1" screamer model immune to the tabs, alarming Hendricksson.

-As the group nears the N.E.B. compound, two enemy soldiers, Becker and Ross, open fire on David, whose chest explodes in a shower of gears, bolts, and wires.
-They explain to the astonished Alliance men that David was a new "type 3" screamer impersonating a human.
-Most of the N.E.B. contingent has been wiped out by another "David" screamer that a patrol unwittingly brought into the base; Becker, Ross, and a black marketeer named Jessica are the only survivors.
+As the group nears the N.E.B. compound, two enemy soldiers, Becker and Ross, open fire on David, who explodes in a shower of bolts and gears.
+Alliance men are shocked to learn he was a "Type 3" screamer.
+Most of the N.E.B. contingent has been wiped out by another "David" screamer that a patrol unwittingly brought into the base.
+Becker, Ross, and a black marketeer named Jessica are the only survivors.